 ‘Creative Economy’ is currently one of Korea’s key buzzwords of the new government administration to fuel jobs and stimulate economic growth.
 The government has opened the doors for more foreign entrepreneurs to base their start-ups in Korea.
-Many long term Aussie expats are moving into more stable business areas as the ESL market shrinks and more opportunities emerge for business owners in the foreign start-up community.
-Making the community more attractive to students transitioning from study to start-up businesses has led to the creation of the Korea’s OASIS Start-up Visa Program for foreigners.*
+Many long-term Aussie expats are moving into more stable business areas as the ESL market shrinks and more opportunities emerge for business owners in the foreign start-up community.
+Making the community more attractive to students transitioning from study to start-up businesses has led to the creation of Korea’s OASIS Start-up Visa Program for foreigners (OASIS – Overall Assistance for Start-up Immigration System).

 Australians studying at Korean universities would be eligible for the new OASIS visa program to help establish their start-up in Korea.
 Run in conjunction with the Seoul Business Association (SBA) and the Ministry of Justice, the OASIS program is designed as a course based points system towards a Start-Up (D-8-4) visa.